 - to map dimensions of variation in children’s lives

 - to identify the persistent adverse effects that lead to social disadvantage and exclusion, educational difficulties, ill health, and deprivation

 - to obtain children’s views and opinions on their lives

 - to provide a bank of data on the whole child

 - to provide evidence for the creation of effective and responsive policies and services for children and families

 This cohort started in 2008 with 8,500 children aged 9 years.
 Information was collected from parents, teachers, Principals and the children themselves.
 Additional perspectives were collected by post from non-resident parents and regular carers of the Study Child.
-This cohort was revisited at age 13 years and most recently at age 17/18 years.
-Further information on the Child Cohort can be found via the Information for Researchers page.
-This cohort is currently being revisited now that they are 20 years old.
+This cohort was revisited at age 13 years, 17/18 years and at age 20.
+The most recent contact was in a special COVID survey in December 2020.
+Further information on Cohort ’98 can be found via the Information for Researchers page.

-Data collection for the Infant Cohort started in 2008 with over 11,000 9-month-olds and their families.
-Follow-up waves were completed when the child was aged 3 years, 5 years and 7/8 years (postal).
+Data collection for Cohort ’08 started in 2008 with over 11,000 9-month-olds and their families.
+Follow-up waves were completed when the child was aged 3 years, 5 years, 7/8 years (postal) and at 9 years.
+The cohort is currently being interviewed at age 13 years.
+The most recent contact prior to this was the special COVID survey in December 2020.
 Depending on the particular wave, information has been collected from parents, carers, non-resident parents, teachers and principals.
-Further information on the Infant Cohort can be found via the Information for Researchers page.
-Fieldwork for this cohort at age 9 years has recently concluded.
+Further information on Cohort ’08 can be found via the Information for Researchers page.

 Child Safeguarding Statement